Menu

 Further, cordyceps helps you fight the effects of aging.
 Several animal studies back this up.

 Many of these effects come from the polysaccharides contained in the mushroom.
-Also, its ability to produce adenosine triphosphate (ATP), the molecule that brings energy to your muscles.
-Cordyceps is also great for kidney health and gut and immunity.
+Also, it has the ability to produce adenosine triphosphate (ATP), the molecule that brings energy to your muscles.
+Cordyceps is also great for kidney health gut and immunity.

 This one of the best mushroom adaptogens stimulates the production of Nerve Growth Factor (NGF).
 A bioprotein, NGF plays a major role in maintaining and regenerating neurons in the brain as well as promoting their health.